commontoolsinc/tutorials/state.md

 :::{admonition} Advanced note
-`lift` returns a function that matches the passed in function's argument list but accepts reactive component version of each paramter instead.
+`lift` returns a function that matches the passed in function's argument list but accepts reactive component versions of each parameter instead.

 In our code above, we immediately call this function with the parameter `dex`.
 The return value is a reactive component this will be updated anytime